 One winner in the SEC's clash with crypto: bitcoin

-The Securities and Exchange is suing Coinbase (COIN) and Binance because it believes many cryptocurrencies traded on those exchanges are securities that should be registered with the agency.
+The Securities and Exchange Commission is suing Coinbase (COIN) and Binance because it believes many cryptocurrencies traded on those exchanges are securities that should be registered with the US regulator.

 There is one big exception: bitcoin.